Liberación Dharma

 Liberación Dharma is an initiative to engage local white (Caucasian descendant) Buddhist communities in Colorado in decolonization work and active participation in reparations.

-This year-long cohort is designed for individuals who recognize that they have received material benefits from systems of colonization, and who are also aware of the profound costs—both to the communities dispossessed and to their own sense of connection and belonging in the world.
+This nine month cohort is designed for individuals who recognize that they have received material benefits from systems of colonization, and who are also aware of the profound costs—both to the communities dispossessed and to their own sense of connection and belonging in the world.

 While Liberación Dharma primarily centers white (Caucasian descendant), financially stable, English-speaking Americans, it is open to anyone who acknowledges their benefit from colonial systems and is committed to working toward their dismantling.

-We will begin on the land.
-At the heart of everything that Campesino Commons does is our relationship to Land Spirit.
-The program will begin with a day-long retreat where we will quiet our individual internal noise through meditation, allowing us to learn to listen and attune to Land Spirit.
-We will explore how building a relationship with Land Spirit can integrate with Buddhism and Dharma practice.
-At the heart of this, we will begin to reclaim our natural belonging to the world as our birthright.
+• The program will begin with a day-long retreat where we will quiet our individual internal noise through meditation, allowing us to learn to listen and attune to Land Spirit.
+We will explore how building a relationship with Land Spirit can integrate with Buddhism and Dharma practice, as well as begin to reclaim our natural belonging to the world as our birthright.
+This will be our foundation.
+Next summer we will also come together for a weekend camping retreat to deepen in our circle and reconnect with land spirit.
+Dates will be established as soon as the circle is formed in March.

 In circle, we hold individual agency as sacred, ensuring that everybody who participates in the circle truly wishes to be there, and only speaks if they feel they want to.
 This agency creates a foundation of safety for all, as there are no hidden agendas or covert manipulations.
 If you don’t want to be there, you don’t have to.
 If you don’t want to share, you don’t have to.